-Thinking (as it was gone midnight) that nowhere would be serving and we were hoping that someone somewhere would rustle us up something…so we dived into the first Tapas Bar we came to prepared to beg for kitchen scraps.
-We needn’t have worried, no problem, and in fact, by the time we’d finished, people were still coming in, ready to start their dinners.
+Thinking that as it was late, nowhere would be serving, we were hoping that someone somewhere would rustle us up something.
+We dived into the first Tapas Bar we came to, prepared to beg for kitchen scraps.
+We needn’t have worried.
+It was no problem, and in fact, by the time we’d finished, people were still coming in, ready to start their dinners!

-It looked like a fairly bog standard pizza place ‘Ninen’ and since I don’t eat wheat, I opted for two starters.
-We ordered the marinated beef carpaccio to share for a starter and I had a Caprese Salad as a main.
-When the starter arrived, I couldn’t believe my eyes (or my tastebuds), it was the most beautiful, melt in your mouth beef, marinated with lemon and oregano and garlic and it felt like one of the best meals I’ve ever eaten all washed down with a bottle of Rioja.
+It looked like a fairly standard pizza place ‘Ninen’ and since I don’t eat wheat, I opted for two starters.
+We ordered the marinated beef carpaccio to share for a starter.
+Then I had a Caprese Salad as a main (mozzarella, tomato and basil).
+When the starter arrived, I couldn’t believe my eyes (or my tastebuds).
+It was the most beautiful, melt in your mouth beef, marinated with lemon and oregano and garlic.
+It felt like one of the best meals I’ve ever eaten all washed down with a bottle of Rioja.
 The mozzarella and tomato were fresh and delicious and our appetites were definitely sated.

-A nightcap gin & tonic at a bar on the way home.
-Beware, in most places in Spain, they serve them in goblet glasses and don’t measure the gin!) before we fell into bed full and happy and ready for kitesurfing the next day!
+We stopped off for a nightcap gin & tonic at a bar on the way home.
+Beware, in most places in Spain, they serve them in goblet glasses and don’t measure the gin!
+We we fell into bed full and happy and ready for kitesurfing the next day!
 Our weekend in Tarifa had started perfectly!